PTFE applications are not medical nor electrical, and can therefore be easily satisfied with mechanical grade PTFE.

 Mechanical Grade PTFE is nearly identical to virgin PTFE and if you were to look at it, it would be extremely difficult to distinguish between the two.
 A key detail that establishes differentiation between the two materials is that mechanical grade has reprocessed PTFE added to it.
 It isn’t uncommon that a very small percentage of the material is reprocessed.
 The percentage of reprocessed material will vary by manufacturer.
 Information on the pricing of various styles of Mechanical Grade PTFE is available

 It is important to know that some applications require a thinner material.
-Although PTFE gasket material has an outstanding temperature range (reaching 500°F) and PH Range (0-14), its usefulness is limited because it comes in very few variations of thickness.
+Although PTFE gaskets have an outstanding temperature range (reaching 500°F) and PH Range (0-14), its usefulness is limited because it comes in very few variations of thickness.
 For the most part, PTFE sheet is shived off of a roll.
 Some PTFE material is molded but typically is only available in 24″ x 24″ or 12″ x 12″ sections.

 EXPANDED PTFE OR EPTFE